As the world returns to work, crafting the perfect resume has never been more critical.

 “The emergence of AI-supported resume appraisal software is a game-changer for job applications,” says Morshed, the founder of Savvy Programmer.

 Morshed – who has worked in the IT industry for ten years – believes this new software will benefit employers and job seekers.
 He says the software “works by assessing a range of data points related to a person’s work history and qualifications.
-This information is then used to generate a score that represents the individual’s suitability for a particular role.”
+This information is then used to generate a score representing the individual’s suitability for a particular role.”